 Social media is a critical part of any business’s marketing mix, but your marketing strategy shouldn’t rely only on social media tools.
-Here are 3 reasons why you also need a website for your business to market effectively.
+Here are 3 reasons why you also need to create a business website to market effectively.

 1. Not everyone uses social media to find information about businesses

 A Pew Internet and American Life study showed that among Internet users who sought information about local businesses, 36% used a search engine to find it, 16% looked to websites, and 3% turn to social media.

 When consumers turn to a search engine for information, they’re looking for an official source—the business’ website—to find things like the address, contact information, hours, and products and services offered.
 These are pretty standard pieces of information for a website, but not all businesses fill these out on their social media profiles.

 Facebook is constantly changing its platform and restrictions on businesses’ content.
 Its EdgeRank algorithm controls what your fans see in their News Feed based on how they engage with your content, what kind of content you’re sharing, and how recently you shared it.
 The News Feed redesign and Timeline redesign will change how content and information is displayed.
 Facebook’s policies on cover photos and ads only allow 20% of those images to contain text.